ryanatkn/gro/src/docs/config.md

 ### when to use `build_cache_config`

-The build cache automatically invalidates on any git commit (source code, dependencies, configs—assuming you commit changes before building).
-Use `build_cache_config` when your build also depends on:
+The build cache automatically invalidates on any git commit (source code, dependencies, configs -- assuming you commit changes before building in the normal case) Use `build_cache_config` when your build also depends on:

 - environment variables baked into the build (API endpoints, feature flags)
 - external data files that affect the build (content databases, configuration data)